 Jaipur is the first planned city of north India, which is designed in accordance with Shilpa Shastra.
 An ancient Hindu treatise on architecture.
 Jaipur follows a grid system and its largely pink palaces and monuments have earned it the sobriquet of “Pink City”.
 Today the city has spread beyond these walls of the old city maintains it pink look.
 Beautiful gardens and parks and attractive monuments, once the haunts of the royalty are still to be found everywhere.
 Traditional crafts like jewellery, metal work, enamelling, tie and dye, pottery, leather work, stone carving and miniature painting, patronized by the rulers in the 18th century, continue to thrive to this day.
+Jaipur is an important city of Golden Traingle Tour Circuit.

 The city is today a unique synthesis of the traditional and modern.
 Besides being the capital of the state of Rajasthan, Jaipur is also a bustling trading centre.
 The new city has spacious roads dotted with upmarket luxury showrooms and the old city abounds with congested streets, bazaars and artisan’s quarters.Providing a stunning backdrop to the city are the ancient forts and palaces which create a dramatic picture of a bygone era.